14 Types of Freelance Writing Jobs and What They Pay

 8. Resume writer

 One of the first steps to landing a great job is having a resume that stands out and "wows" recruiters.
-Many people don't know where to start when it comes to writing a resume.
-Those looking to reenter the job market often need help updating and modernizing their resume, especially if it's been a while since they've had to hunt for a job.
+But many people don't know where to start when it comes to writing a resume.
+Those looking to reenter the job market often need help updating and modernizing their resume, and those who are new to the labor market may need help showcasing the skills and experiences they have.

-People looking for a new resume can find these services online, but working with a freelancer offers a more personalized and one-on-one experience.
-Many resume writing services use the same template and input the information with minor changes rather than putting in the time and effort to make each resume stand out for the type of job the client wants.
+People can find resume writing services online, but working with a freelancer offers a more personalized and one-on-one experience.
+Where resume writing services often use the same template and input their clients’ information with minimal changes, freelancers are more likely to get to know their clients and to work with them one-on-one so that their resume stands out for the type of job the client wants.

 Find resume writing jobs on Upwork.